FRANCE

 Top 10 Châteaux in the Loire Valley

-1. Château de Chambord – The Largest and Most Iconic Châteaux
+1. Château de Chambord – The Largest and Most Iconic

 2. Château de Chenonceau – The Château of Ladies

-Highlights: Its arched galleries over the Cher River create a mirror-like reflection on the water.
-The lavishly decorated rooms include Diane de Poitiers’ chambers, Catherine de’ Medici’s bedroom, and the famous Gallery, which spans the river.
-The château’s gardens, including the Garden of Diane and the Garden of Catherine, are equally breathtaking.
+Key Highlights: Its arched galleries over the Cher River create a mirror-like reflection on the water.
+The lavishly decorated rooms include Diane de Poitiers’ chambers, Catherine de' Medici's bedroom, and the famous Gallery.
+The gardens, including the Garden of Diane and the Garden of Catherine, are equally breathtaking.

 3. Château de Villandry – Masterpiece of Renaissance Gardens

-Highlights: The gardens are the star of Villandry, with ornamental kitchen gardens, water gardens, and stunning flowerbeds laid out in geometric patterns.
-Inside, the château offers a glimpse into Renaissance life with period furnishings and art, but it’s the endless beauty of the gardens that steals the show.
+Key Highlights: The gardens are the star, with ornamental kitchen gardens, water gardens, and stunning flowerbeds in geometric patterns.
+Inside, period furnishings and art offer a glimpse into Renaissance life.

 4. Château d'Amboise – A Royal Residence and Da Vinci’s Final Resting Place